Fortunate Son

 "Fortunate Son" is a song by American rock band Creedence Clearwater Revival, written by the group's frontman John Fogerty.
-It was released as a single in September 1969, and appeared on the band's fourth studio album, Willy and the Poor Boys, released the following month.
+It was released as a single with "Down on the Corner" as its B-side in September 1969, and appeared on the band's fourth studio album, Willy and the Poor Boys, released on October 29, 1969.

 The song became a Vietnam anti-war movement anthem and an expressive symbol of the counterculture's opposition to executive power grabs, including opposition to the draft and solidarity with the soldiers fighting the Vietnam War.
 The song has been featured extensively in pop culture depictions of the Vietnam War and the anti-war movement.

 Background

-The song, released during the peak period of the U.S. involvement in the Vietnam War, is not explicit in its criticism of that war in particular, rather, it "speaks more to the unfairness of class than war itself," and the children of the wealthy being able to avoid the draft, according to its writer, John Fogerty.
-"It's the old saying about rich men making war and poor men having to fight them."
-In 2015, he further said:
+The song, released during the peak period of U.S. involvement in the Vietnam War, is critical of the unfairness of the draft:

 The thoughts behind this song—it was a lot of anger.
 So it was the Vietnam War going on. ...
 Now I was drafted and they're making me fight, and no one has actually defined why.
 So this was all boiling inside of me and I sat down on the edge of my bed and out came "It ain't me, it ain't me, I ain't no senator's son!"
 You know, it took about 20 minutes to write the song.

-In his autobiography, Fogerty wrote the song thinking about David Eisenhower, President Dwight D. Eisenhower's grandson and President Richard Nixon's son-in-law.
-Eisenhower served three years in the military, most of it as an officer aboard the USS Albany in the Mediterranean Sea.
+In his autobiography, Fogerty stated that he wrote the song while thinking about David Eisenhower, President Dwight D. Eisenhower's grandson and President Richard Nixon's son-in-law.
+Eisenhower enlisted in the Navy Reserve in 1970 and served three years active duty, most of it as an officer aboard the USS Albany in the Mediterranean Sea.

 "Fortunate Son" wasn't really inspired by any one event.
 Julie Nixon was dating David Eisenhower.
 You'd hear about the son of this senator or that congressman who was given a deferment from the military or a choice position in the military.
 They seemed privileged and whether they liked it or not, these people were symbolic in the sense that they weren't being touched by what their parents were doing.
 They weren't being affected like the rest of us.